Giovanni II Bentivoglio

 Portrait of Giovanni II Bentivoglio, c.
 1480, by Ercole de' Roberti.

-Giovanni II Bentivoglio (12 February 1443 – 15 February 1508) was an Italian nobleman who ruled as tyrant of Bologna from 1463 until 1506.
+Giovanni II Bentivoglio (12 February 1443 – 15 February 1508) was an Italian nobleman who was the de-facto ruler of Bologna from 1463 until 1506.
 He had no formal position, but held power as the city's "first citizen."
 The Bentivoglio family ruled over Bologna from 1443, and repeatedly attempted to consolidate their hold of the Signoria of the city.

 Background

 Born in Bologna, Giovanni II was the son of Annibale I Bentivoglio, then chief magistrate of the commune, and Donnina Visconti.
 He was a child when his father was murdered by his rival Battista Canneschi in June 1445.

 Annibale I was succeeded in Bologna by Sante I, of uncertain paternity and origin, but alleged to be a son of Ercole Bentivoglio, a cousin of Annibale I. Originally an apprentice of the wool guild of Florence, Sante ruled as signore of Bologna from 1443.
 When Sante died in 1463, Giovanni II Bentivoglio successfully made himself lord of the commune, although it was nominally a fief of the church under a papal legate.
 On 2 May 1464 he married Sante's widow Ginevra Sforza.
 In 1464 he obtained by Pope Paul II the privilege to be considered perpetual head of the city's Senate.